prolajumokeoni/html-css-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# A web development course site
+# A web development course website
 This project is a html-css-capstone project, the project was built mainly for two screen sizes mobile and desktop.
 The capstone project is developed to help implement all that has been learnt in  the html-css module.
 From the [specification](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) we are to create a concert or web development course website.

 ## Screenshots